andersonrm/BeeSearch/analyses/SAC_and_Chao.md

 - [Top 10 most abundant species](#top-10-most-abundant-species)
 - [Species collected in all 3 sites](#species-collected-in-all-3-sites)
 - [Only collected by net](#only-collected-by-net)
+- [Species for which ZERO males were collected (net and trap)](#species-for-which-zero-males-were-collected-net-and-trap)
 - [Species accumulation curves](#species-accumulation-curves)
 - [Chao indices](#chao-indices)
   - [SAC with 4 lines and Chao